Rokko-Vencht/Elpis_LAFMS_T118/Message_from_Elpis.md

 styling, validation, and error handling (which is very crucial for the web system).

 ## How to install:
-We, the Team Elpis, has attached a manual document along with this repository.
+We, the Team Elpis, has attached a manual document along with the system's resources.
 Please try to follow the instruction for an easy access.
 If you have any concerns, please don't hesitate to contact the owner of the repository :3.
 Fairly-well!